Dataset-Driven Channel Masks in Transformers for Multivariate Time Series: Experiments

-For the tasks under the few-shot settings, we conduct four different tasks (FCST, CLS, IMP, AD), following the experimental settings of UniTS.
-Full results are described in Appendix~\ref{sec:units2}.

-\textbf{Few-shot FCST and CLS.} We experiment nine forecasting tasks and six classification tasks under the few-shot settings with data ratios of 5\%, 15\%, and 20\%.
-Table~\ref{tbl:few_FCST} presents the results, which indicates that our method outperforms both iTransformer and UniTS in both PT and fine-tuning (FT) settings.

-\textbf{Few-shot IMP.} We experiment six imputation tasks under the few-shot setting with a data ratio of 10\%, where the goal is to impute 25\% and 50\% of missing data points.
-Table~\ref{tbl:few_imp} presents the results, indicating that our method outperforms UniTS and other state-of-the-art (SOTA) single-task models~\citep{wu2022timesnet,nie2022time,liu2023itransformer} in both PT and FT settings.
+\textbf{b) Few-shot learning.} For the tasks under the few-shot settings, we conduct four different tasks (FCST, CLS, IMP, AD), following the experimental settings of UniTS.
+For (1) \textit{FCST and CLS}, we experiment 9 FCST tasks and 6 CLS tasks with data ratios of 5\% and 20\%.
+For (2) \textit{IMP}, we experiment 6 IMP tasks with a data ratio of 10\%, where the goal is to impute 25\% and 50\% of missing data points.
+For (3) \textit{AD}, we experiment 5 AD tasks with a data ratio of 5\% Table~\ref{tbl:few_total} present the results, indicating that applying our method to UniTS yields the performance gain across all tasks, outperforming other single-task models \cite{wu2022timesnet,nie2022time,liu2023itransformer}.

-\textbf{Few-shot AD.} We experiment five anomaly detection tasks under the few-shot setting with a data ratio of 5\%, where the results in Table~\ref{tbl:few_ad} indicate that our method outperforms UniTS and other SOTA methods in both PT and FT settings.